suhz/hostiqo/PREREQUISITES.md

 www-data ALL=(ALL) NOPASSWD: /usr/bin/pm2 save
 www-data ALL=(ALL) NOPASSWD: /usr/bin/pm2 jlist

+# Service Manager - System service control
+www-data ALL=(ALL) NOPASSWD: /bin/systemctl status *
+www-data ALL=(ALL) NOPASSWD: /bin/systemctl is-active *
+www-data ALL=(ALL) NOPASSWD: /bin/systemctl is-enabled *
+www-data ALL=(ALL) NOPASSWD: /bin/systemctl start nginx
+www-data ALL=(ALL) NOPASSWD: /bin/systemctl stop nginx
+www-data ALL=(ALL) NOPASSWD: /bin/systemctl start mysql
+www-data ALL=(ALL) NOPASSWD: /bin/systemctl stop mysql
+www-data ALL=(ALL) NOPASSWD: /bin/systemctl restart mysql
+www-data ALL=(ALL) NOPASSWD: /bin/systemctl start redis-server
+www-data ALL=(ALL) NOPASSWD: /bin/systemctl stop redis-server
+www-data ALL=(ALL) NOPASSWD: /bin/systemctl restart redis-server
+www-data ALL=(ALL) NOPASSWD: /bin/systemctl start supervisor
+www-data ALL=(ALL) NOPASSWD: /bin/systemctl stop supervisor
+www-data ALL=(ALL) NOPASSWD: /bin/systemctl restart supervisor
+www-data ALL=(ALL) NOPASSWD: /bin/systemctl reload supervisor
+www-data ALL=(ALL) NOPASSWD: /bin/systemctl start fail2ban
+www-data ALL=(ALL) NOPASSWD: /bin/systemctl stop fail2ban
+www-data ALL=(ALL) NOPASSWD: /bin/systemctl restart fail2ban
+www-data ALL=(ALL) NOPASSWD: /bin/systemctl reload fail2ban
+www-data ALL=(ALL) NOPASSWD: /bin/systemctl start ufw
+www-data ALL=(ALL) NOPASSWD: /bin/systemctl stop ufw
+www-data ALL=(ALL) NOPASSWD: /bin/systemctl restart ufw
+www-data ALL=(ALL) NOPASSWD: /usr/bin/journalctl -u * -n * --no-pager
+www-data ALL=(ALL) NOPASSWD: /bin/ps -p * -o *

+# UFW Firewall Management
+www-data ALL=(ALL) NOPASSWD: /usr/sbin/ufw
+www-data ALL=(ALL) NOPASSWD: /usr/sbin/ufw *

+# Crontab Management
+www-data ALL=(ALL) NOPASSWD: /usr/bin/crontab
+www-data ALL=(ALL) NOPASSWD: /usr/bin/crontab *

 # Git Webhook Deployments - Run as deployment users
 www-data ALL=(ALL) NOPASSWD: /usr/bin/git
 www-data ALL=(ALL) NOPASSWD: /bin/bash
 ```

+> **💡 Automated Setup**: The [setup-2-sudoers.sh](scripts/setup-2-sudoers.sh) script automatically generates this complete sudoers configuration.

 Set proper permissions: